Pier Paolo Pasolini: Early life

-Pier Paolo Pasolini was born in Bologna, Italy.
-He was the son of elementary school teacher Susanna Colussi, named after her great-grandmother, and Carlo Alberto Pasolini, a lieutenant in the Royal Italian Army, who had married in 1921.
+Pier Paolo Pasolini was born in Bologna, Italy, the son of Susanna Colussi, a Friulian elementary school teacher named after her Polish-Jewish great-grandmother, and Carlo Alberto Pasolini, a lieutenant in the Royal Italian Army who belonged to the cadet branch of an aristocratic family from Ravenna; they had married in 1921.
 Pasolini was born in 1922 and named after a paternal uncle.
 His family moved to Conegliano in 1923, then to Belluno in 1925, where their second son, Guidalberto, was born.
 In 1926, Pasolini's father was arrested for gambling debts.
 His mother moved with the children to her family's home in Casarsa della Delizia, in the Friuli-Venezia Giulia region.
-In that same year, his father first detained, then identified Anteo Zamboni as the would-be assassin of Benito Mussolini following his assassination attempt.
+In that same year, his father was first detained, then identified Anteo Zamboni as the would-be assassin of Benito Mussolini following his assassination attempt.
 Carlo Alberto was persuaded of the virtues of Italian fascism.

 Pasolini began writing poems at age seven, inspired by the natural beauty of Casarsa.
 One of his early influences was the work of Arthur Rimbaud.
 His father was transferred to Idria in the Julian March (now in Slovenia) in 1931; in 1933 they moved again to Cremona in Lombardy, and later to Scandiano and Reggio Emilia.
 Pasolini found it difficult to adapt to all these dislocations, although he enlarged his poetry and literature readings (Dostoyevsky, Tolstoy, Shakespeare, Coleridge, Novalis) and left behind the religious fervour of his early years.
 In the Reggio Emilia high school, he met his first true friend, Luciano Serra.
 The two met again in Bologna, where Pasolini spent seven years completing high school.
 Here he cultivated new passions, including football.
-With other friends, including Ermes Parini, Franco Farolfi, Elio Meli, he formed a group dedicated to literary discussions.
+With other friends, including Ermes Parini, Franco Farolfi, and Elio Meli, he formed a group dedicated to literary discussions.

 In 1939, Pasolini graduated and entered the Literature College of the University of Bologna, discovering new themes such as philology and aesthetics of figurative arts.
 He also frequented the local cinema club.
 Pasolini always showed his friends a virile and strong exterior, totally hiding his interior turmoil.
 In his poems of this period, Pasolini started to include fragments in Friulan, a minority language he did not speak but learned after he had begun to write poetry in it.
 "I learnt it as a sort of mystic act of love, a kind of félibrisme, like the Provençal poets."
 In 1943, he would found the Academiuta della lenga furlana (Academy of the Friulan Language) with fellow students.
 As a young adult, Pasolini identified as an atheist.

 In the waning years of World War II, Pasolini was drafted into the Italian Army.
 After his regiment was captured by the Germans following Italy's surrender, he escaped and fled to the small town of Casarsa where he remained for several years.